-VSG stands for “Vertical Sleeve Gastrectomy,” which is simply a weight loss procedure for patients seeking surgical intervention for obesity and its related illnesses.
-The laparoscopic sleeve gastrectomy is purely restrictive caused by a significant reduction in stomach volume.
-The size of your stomach is reduced by roughly 80 percent, which restricts the daily food intake.
+VSG stands for “Vertical Sleeve Gastrectomy,” which is simply a weight loss procedure for the population seeking surgical intervention for obesity and its related illnesses.
+The laparoscopic sleeve gastrectomy is purely restrictive, acting by a significant reduction in stomach volume.
+The size of your stomach is reduced by roughly 80 percent, which restricts your daily food intake.
 Additionally, it cuts down the production of appetite-stimulating hormones (ghrelin).
 You will get less hungry and feel more full with less food.

 APPLY ONLINE: VSG Application Form

-VSG means Vertical Sleeve Gastrectomy, an FDA-approved weight-loss surgery procedure performed by top bariatric doctors around the world.
-The VSG procedure, or so-called Longitudinal Sleeve Gastrectomy, is coming from how the operation is performed.
-The bariatric certified surgeon vertically resects the outer portion of your stomach and leaves a sleeve or banana-shaped stomach (gastric sleeve) with 3-4 ounces capacity.
+VSG means Vertical Sleeve Gastrectomy, an FDA-approved weight-loss procedure top bariatric doctors perform worldwide.
+The VSG procedure, or so-called Longitudinal Sleeve Gastrectomy, comes from how the operation is performed.
+The bariatric certified surgeon vertically resects the outer portion of your stomach and leaves a sleeve or banana-shaped stomach (gastric sleeve) with a 3-4 ounces capacity.

-Removing a big part of the stomach physically limits the amount of food you can eat in one sitting.
-VSG is a superior weight loss surgery operation that helps you in 3 ways to shed pounds spontaneously;
+Removing a big part of the stomach creates restriction and changes your hormones, which resets your metabolic system.
+The newly formed small pouch physically limits the amount of food you can eat in one sitting.
+VSG is a superior gastrointestinal surgery that helps you in 3 ways to shed pounds spontaneously;

 - You eat smaller portions – smaller stomach

 - You get less hungry – fewer hunger hormones (ghrelin)

 - You feel full faster – sensitivity to satiety hormones (Leptin)